rocicorp/diff-server/README2.md

 # System Architecture

 A deployed system of replicant nodes is called a *Replicant Group* and consists of a single logical *Replicant Server* and one or more *Replicant Clients*.
-Replicant Clients are typically mobile apps running in iOS or Android, but traditional desktop apps and web apps could also be clients.
+Replicant Clients are typically mobile apps running in iOS or Android, but traditional desktop apps and web apps could also be clients, or really any software that embeds the Replicant Client library.

 <diagram, argh>

-Typically each Replicant Group models data for a single user of a service across all devices.
-But a Replicant Group could be more fine-grained, if for example, it's desirable to replicate a different subset of data to different device types, or more fine-grained, if there are groups of users collaborating on the exact same dataset.
+Typically each Replicant Group models data for a single user of a service across all the user's devices.
+But a Replicant Group could be more fine-grained (if, for example, it's desirable to replicate a different subset of data to different device types) or more coarse-grained (if there are groups of users collaborating on the same dataset).

 One or more Replicant Servers are run by the Replicant Service.
-The Replicant Service is run alongside the existing server stack and database of record.
-Plumbing is added to route relevant updates from the database of record to Replicant Servers and the reverse.
+The Replicant Service is run alongside the application's existing server stack and database of record.
+Plumbing is added to route relevant updates from the database of record to Replicant Servers and the reverse (see integration).

 The key promise of Replicant is that Replicant Clients are *always* kept in sync with their Server.
-Once all nodes have all transactions, all nodes in the group are guaranteed to be in the exact same state.
-There is no way for application code that is using Replicant (at either the client or server layer) to do something that would prevent that from occurring.
+Once all nodes in a group have exchanged all transactions, they are guaranteed to be in the exact same state.
+There is no way for application code at either the client or server layer to do something that would prevent that from occurring.

+This is a powerful promise that makes reasoning about synchronization much simpler.

 # Replicant Client